FitzwilliamMuseum/egyptiancoffins/_nespawershefyt/index.md

   -
     file: /nespawershefyt/nespawershefytComplete.pdf
     title: Complete Translations and Description
 ---

-Accession number
+## Coffin metadata

-E.1.1822
+* Accession number: E.1.1822

-Other numbers and markings
+* Other numbers and markings: None
-None

 Wooden anthropoid coffin set of Nespawershefyt comprising a mummy board, inner coffin and outer coffin complete with lids and boxes.
 The mummy board, which once had a wooden rim support fixed to the underside of the head, would have been placed